What is Burn Rate?

-- Why the Cash Burn Rate Matters for Startups
+- Why Does the Burn Rate Matter for Startups?

 To sustain operations, the start-up must either become profitable or, more commonly, raise equity financing from outside investors before the cash on hand runs out.

-Since it could take up several years for the start-up to turn a profit, the burn rate provides insights as to how much funding a start-up will need, as well as when it will need that funding.
+Since it could take up to several years for the start-up to turn a profit, the burn rate provides critical insights as to how much funding a start-up will need, including when it will need that funding.

 By tracking the metric, a management team can quantify the number of months they have left to either turn cash flow positive or raise additional equity or debt financing.

-In particular, the metric is closely tracked by early-stage start-ups that, in all likelihood, are operating at steep losses.
+In particular, early-stage start-ups closely track the metric that, in all likelihood, are operating at steep losses.

 Burn Rate Formula

 Broadly, there are two variations of the burn rate metric:

 - Gross Burn Rate → The calculation of the gross burn only takes into account the total cash outflows for the period.